AstroPathJHU/AstroPathPipeline/astropath/hpfs/image_correction/docs/OverviewWorkflowofIm3Tools.md

     - in the ```<FW_path>\<SlideID>```
     - *```<filename>```.fw01* for each *.im3* image
       -  the bitmap image in single column format for the first layer (DAPI)
-- Clean up the path
+- cleanup: Clean up the path
   - Input
     - ```<FW_path>```
     - ```<SlideID>```